Do browned flour for diaper rash works or not? Stay tuned with this short and informative article to know the answer, along with some prevention tips!

 Now you know, browned flour is a failure and not recommended for diaper rash treatment.
 That’s why we have collected a couple of natural remedies that’ll do the trick.

-Filled with a treasure trove of skin benefits, coconut oil can heal diaper rash without posing any side effects.
+Filled with a treasure trove of skin benefits, coconut oil can heal and prevent diaper rash without posing any side effects.
 It soothes itching and inflammation related to diaper rash.
 Coconut oil works because of its skin moisturizing properties.
-First, clean your child’s bottom, then apply a tsp of virgin coconut oil on the problematic area.
+First, clean your child’s bottom, then apply a tsp of virgin coconut oil to the problematic area.
 Before putting on a new diaper, let the skin absorb the oil completely.

 - Repeat the above remedies 2-3 times a day.